AnnieOhlen/Tennis-Website/README.md

 * Sauna -> sauna.html
 * Booking system.

+* Rolling ball on top of the menu, or
+* Or rolling ball in margin when scrolling down?

 Scripting ideas to implement?
 * Some kind of function with CSS animation connected to it?
 * Function; if window width less than x change the font-size and table sized down?
 First letter only, small ICONS instead?